atikah2301/tutoring-app/README.md

 # 11+ Tutoring Web App

-Maths questioons practice web app for Year 6 pupils preparing for 11+ exams.
+App for Year 6 pupils preparing for 11+ exams to practice maths questions.
 Coursework for "User Experience & Solution Design" module for the MSc Digital and Technology Solutions (Software Engineering) course at University of Warwick.

 Developed in TypeScript using React, Vite, and Bootstrap.